 For instance, below you will see the covers of 4 of the 4 page mini-magazines that we have designed for four of our Savour Partnership clients.

 In each of these magazines, there are affiliate links, but the images used for these links (that our clients curated and selected) came only from the manufacturers's own sites, and link back to that manufacturer, so that our clients are supporting the sale of that manufacturer's products.

 In addition, all of the design work in these mini-magazines is the work of our own clients, so they are not using anyone else's images to support their ability to make passive income from their curated product selections, backed by affiliate links, that are in their mini-magazines, that live on their websites and blogs.

 I hope this post helps clear up any confusion you have re: the use of other people's images, (#OPI) and if you all have any questions about other aspect of blogging etiquette, please ask them in the comments, or over in our Facebook Group, http://facebook.com/groups/designwealth, and I will be happy to answer them for you.

 One last thought...that applies to blogging, too.

-And, lastly...if you think other bloggers/designers/creatives you know, in other Facebook Groups or online communities you belong to, would find this post helpful, please consider sharing it with them!
+And, lastly...if you think other bloggers/designers/creatives you know, would find this post helpful, please consider sharing it with them!